llvm/circt/docs/Dialects/Interop/RationaleInterop.md

 dialect conversion framework.
 Note that it is required to provide a rewrite pattern for this lowering to enable one-shot lowering of all interop operations in a design during a lowering pipeline.
-The patterns for all instance-side interop lowerings of a dialect are provided by a function `populate<dialect>InstanceInteropLoweringPatterns(RewritePatternSet&)` exposed in their public API.
+The patterns for all instance-side interop lowerings of a dialect are provided by a population function (e.g., `populateInstanceInteropLoweringPatterns(RewritePatternSet&)`) exposed in their public API.
 Each dialect should also provide a pass with all its instance-side lowering patterns populated for partial interop lowering.